Disk Clone vs System Migration: Understanding the Key Differences

 Case Studies:

-Choosing between cloning and migrating depends on specific needs.
+Choosing between clone and migration depends on specific needs.
 Consider hardware compatibility and time constraints.
 Evaluate scenarios to select the most suitable method.

 Conclusion